Luthaf/rascaline/docs/src/devdoc/how-to/new-calculator.rst

 similar, with some additional components added at the beginning depending on the kind of gradient.
 For example, if a calculator uses ``[first, second]`` as it's set of components, the ``"positions"`` gradient would use ``[xyz, first, second]``, where ``xyz`` contains 3 entries.
-The ``"cell"`` gradients would use ``[abc, xyz, first, second]``, where ``abc`` contain the index of the cell vector.
+Similarly, the ``"strain"`` gradients would use ``[xyz_1, xyz_2, first, second]``.

 Finally, the samples needs to be defined.
-For the ``"cell"`` gradients, there is always exactly one gradient sample per value sample.
+For the ``"strain"`` gradients, there is always exactly one gradient sample per value sample.
 For the ``"positions"`` gradient samples, we could have one gradient sample for each atom in the same system for each value sample.
 However, this would create a very large number of gradient samples (number of atoms squared), and a lot of entries would be filled with zeros.
 Instead, each calculator which supports positions gradients must implement the ``positions_gradient_samples`` function, and use it to return only the sample associated with non-zero gradients.
 This function get as input the set of keys, the list of samples associated with each key, and the list of systems on which we want to run the calculation.

 We are again using the ``AtomCenteredSamples`` here to share code between